pkittenis/cronify/README.rst

 cronify
 ============

-Cronify is an event based task scheduler that uses the Linux kernels' inotify API.
+Cronify is a file event based task scheduler that uses the Linux kernels' inotify API.
 An Inotify cron implementation if you will.

-It allows for triggering of actions when files appear in a directory, with configurable action parameters that can be file data such as file name and file datetime and for scheduling actions to be run within a certain time period among other things.
+It allows for triggering of actions when a file event occurs, with configurable action parameters that can be file data such as file name and file datetime and for scheduling actions to be run within a certain time period among other things.

 Once installed, it is run as a service, or daemon, much like cron itself.
-You may of course run cronify as a python module as well.
+Cronify may also be used as a python library.

 The service's configuration is YAML based.